 - Signs of infection such as fever, or an elevated white blood cell count

-- Swelling and pain related to blood clots as the blood becomes thickened
+- Swelling and pain linked to blood clots as the blood becomes thickened

-- Urine that appears foamy from protein loss from the body into voided urine
+- Urine that looks foamy, caused by protein loss from the body into the urine

 How is nephrotic syndrome diagnosed?

-Your healthcare provider will review your medical history and do a physical exam.
+Your healthcare provider will review your health history and do a physical exam.
 Other tests you may need are:

 - Blood pressure checks